I Went a Month Without Sugar and Here Is What I Learned

 I had experienced a few cravings for chocolate and cookies.
 Every time I open the freezer or cupboard I see chocolate left over from Christmas staring at me.
 I would feel the urge to eat it, but reminded myself that it’s not going anywhere and will be there, if and when I decided to eat sugar again.
 After two weeks, it did become easier to resist sugar.
 I had come this far, I wasn’t going to give up now, besides, I was really starting to enjoy it and how it was making me feel.

 I started to really enjoy eating whole, natural foods.
 They feel very nurturing when you eat them.
 For snacks, I was eating a lot of nuts and seeds, fruit, oatmeal with coconut, walnuts and blueberries, kefir and granola and peanut butter.
 I started to research recipes for snacks without refined sugar.
 My favourites are posted here and check out my favourite overnight oat recipes too as they are refined sugar free as well.
 I bring overnight oats to work with me to eat after the gym everyday.
-I also found dark chocolate bars without refined sugar, which are delicious and I plan on doing a quick video blog about my favourites very soon.
+I also found dark chocolate bars without refined sugar, which are delicious.

 I am confident, now more than ever, that if you want to feel your best (happier, less stress and anxiety, awake and full of energy) and lose weight or lean out, then switching to a diet of whole foods, nothing processed or refined, will get you there the fastest.
 Even in the absence of intense exercise (I always recommend at least walking and stretching).
 And if you are interested in cutting out refined sugar, do it with the right intention.
 Don’t quit eating sugar just to lose weight.
 Sugar will then become something you can’t have and you will want it so much more.
 Then, if you end up eating some, you could experience shame and failure and all these other bad feelings for just trying to better yourself.
 It will become a roller coaster and won't be successful long term.
 Try quitting (or limiting) sugar for the long term goal of just trying to live a healthier life, with more energy, a clearer mind and the satisfaction that you have control over what you eat and how you feel.
 Your success will be dependent on your perspective and your positive mental attitude.
 There is also something really special about fully appreciating and enjoying the taste of natural, whole foods.